 Station No. 4, located at the entrance to the community of Cielo, began serving the communities in the northeast corner of the district in September 2004.
 Firefighters from this station respond to emergencies in the communities of Cielo, The Crosby, Santa Fe Valley, Del Dios, Mount Israel, The Summit of RSF, Hacienda Santa Fe, Rancho Del Rio and other surrounding communities.
 Get directions to Station 4

 2604 Overlook Point Road, Escondido, CA 92029

 Station No. 5 is located near the new planned community of Harmony Grove Village.
-Currently a temporary facility, a new fire station will soon be built on the site to better serve the communities in and around Harmony Grove.
+Currently a temporary facility, a new fire station is now under construction on the site to better serve the communities in and around Harmony Grove.
+Follow the progress here.
 Get directions to Station 5

 20223 Elfin Forest Road, Elfin Forest, CA 92029